Sir Neil McIntosh |

 He had decided earlier in the year that after a lifetime of devoted public service, it was time to devote more to his many personal interests.
 We invited Neil for lunch at the La Garrigue restaurant in Edinburgh to thank him for his unstinting support and to hear how his egalitarian values had shaped his career.
 He was as friendly and knowledgeable as ever and after hearing of our latest efforts, he shared some of his thoughts about the future of democracy in Scotland.
 One that needed to evolve but respected subsidiarity as a key component of whatever happened to the future relationship between the nations of the United Kingdom.

-He spoke of his varied career and the importance of his time at the Moray Sea School as the event that taught him the most.
+He spoke of his varied career and the importance of his time at the Moray Sea School, which was the event that taught him the most.
 He was in a group that brought together young people from all backgrounds, including offenders and treated them as equals.
-It taught him to recognise the abilities of all and the importance of encouragement.
-We were all benefactors of this as after retirement he was always on call and to be the fair-minded trusted custodian of democratic institutions from voluntary organisations to Councils and the Scottish Government.
-It also made me realise that many of Aileen's qualities were possibly acquired during her fortnight at the Moray Sea School when she was a young publishing editor with William Collins.
+It taught him to recognise the abilities of all people and the importance of encouragement.
+We were all benefactors of this, after his retirement, he was always on call to be the fair-minded trusted custodian of democratic institutions from voluntary organisations to Councils and the Scottish Government.
+It also made me realise that many of Aileen's qualities were possibly acquired during her fortnight at the Moray Sea School as a young publishing editor with William Collins.
 I was attracted to her during her robust challenge to a white Rhodesian who was defending apartheid.

-As I left Edinburgh on the train, I was reminded by the Red Rebel Brigade that democracy must also pay more than lip service to Climate Change.
+As I left Edinburgh on the train, the Red Rebel Brigade made a startling appearance to demonstrate that we must pay more than lip service to Climate Change.

 Edinburgh Council Offices and Calton Hill |